usamaimdadsian/top-repositories-on-github/README.md

 # Top Repositoreis on Github for Programmers
 This is a repository for all the curious people who want to learn from the best programming examples.
 This repositoy contains the Github link for top repositories for programmers.
-Another great repository for project based learning is [Project Based Learning](https://github.com/tuvtran/project-based-learning).
+Another great repository for project based learning is [this](https://github.com/tuvtran/project-based-learning).

 ## Table of Contents
 1. Python